MeiFagundes/StarlightAI/README.md

-**Starlight** is an experimental Natural Language Processing (NLP) Engine built with the ML.NET framework.
+**Starlight** is an experimental Natural Language Processing Engine built with the ML.NET framework.
 It processes requests based on a Machine Learning Dataset, which comes with the project and is editable by the user.